ercross/wheel/gwc/README.md

 - If no files are specified, the standard input is used and no file name is displayed.
 The prompt will accept input until receiving EOF, or [^D] in most environments.

 - File or input should contain only UTF-8 encoded character set

+### Limitations
+- OS support (Non-Unix): `gwc` has not been tested on non-unix based OS (e.g., Windows) and might not function as expected on such platform
+- OS support (pre-OS X): This program may not work properly on older versions of Mac OS (before OS X) because of some character implementation differences in pre-OS X and modern OS X.
+  For example, pre-OS X used a single carriage return (CR) character to represent a newline, ASCII code \r, with a value of 0x0D while modern OS X use /n in alignment with Linux-based OS